munificent/craftinginterpreters/book/parsing-expressions.md

     support for them.

 2. Likewise, add support for the C-style conditional or "ternary" operator `?:`.
-What precedence expression is allowed between the `?` and `:`?
+What precedence level is allowed between the `?` and `:`?
 Is the whole operator left-associative or right-associative?

-3. Add error productions to accept the each binary operator appearing without a left-hand operand.
-In other words, detect a binary operator appearing in prefix position.
+3. Add error productions to handle each binary operator appearing without a left-hand operand.
+In other words, detect a binary operator appearing at the beginning of an expression.
 Report that as an error, but also parse and discard a right-hand operand with the appropriate precedence.

 </div>